dart-lang/language/working/macros/feature-specification.md

 - `dart:async`
   - Note that this library is allowed because it is essentially unavoidable, but actually scheduling async work is prohibited.
+  - Semantically it should be as if the macro runs in a zone where `scheduleMicrotask` throws an `UnsupportedError`.
 - `dart:collection`
 - `dart:convert`
 - `dart:core`